 You might ask, how can you possibly achieve this, Julia?

-Not only this chicken paprikash healthy, it is also economical!
+Not only is this chicken paprikash healthy, it is also economical!

 If you are a chickpea fan like myself I don’t need to convince you what a great texture they add to the dish.
 Also being simmered in Hungarian paprika sauce makes them off the scale flavourful…little smoky nuggets of goodness.